 ipconfig for Windows:

-If you are able to see the proper response in command line then it means SmartLink is discovered by your computer.
+ping smartlink.local.
+If you are able to see the proper response in the command line then it means SmartLink has been discovered by your computer.

 Once you have everything connected and powered up you may start the ground station software.
 SmartLink is compatible with various popular ground control stations.
 In this demonstration we use SmartAP GCS by Sky-Drones.
 SmartLink is fully supported by SmartAP GCS.
 Start SmartAP GCS and go to

 Settings in left hand side menu:

 Autoconnect to SmartLinkas this will enable SmartLink to automatically connect.

 After that, go back to the